Michael Jackson: First child sexual abuse accusations and first marriage (1993–1995)

-HIStory, second marriage, and fatherhood (1995–1997)
+HIStory, second marriage, fatherhood and Blood on the Dance Floor: HIStory in the Mix (1995–1997)

 In June 1995, Jackson released the double album HIStory: Past, Present and Future, Book I. The first disc, HIStory Begins, is a greatest hits album (reissued in 2001 as Greatest Hits: HIStory, Volume I).
 The second disc, HIStory Continues, contains 13 original songs and two cover versions.
 The album debuted at number one on the charts and has been certified for eight million shipments in the US.
-It is the best-selling multi-disc album of all time, with 20 million copies (40 million units) sold worldwide.
+It is one of the best-selling albums of all time, with 20 million copies (40 million units) sold worldwide.
 HIStory received a Grammy nomination for Album of the Year.
 The New York Times reviewed it as "the testimony of a musician whose self-pity now equals his talent".

 The first single from HIStory was "Scream/Childhood".
 "Scream", a duet with Jackson's youngest sister Janet, protests the media's treatment of Jackson during the 1993 child abuse allegations against him.
 The single reached number five on the Billboard Hot 100, and received a Grammy nomination for "Best Pop Collaboration with Vocals".
 The second single, "You Are Not Alone", holds the Guinness world record for the first song to debut at number one on the Billboard Hot 100 chart.
 It received a Grammy nomination for "Best Pop Vocal Performance" in 1995.